radrow/ddtrace/EXAMPLE.md

 responses (`no_reply`) and pooled calls through `reqids` are not covered by the prototype yet.

-The current version of DDMon is instrumented as follows, depending on the language used to write each `gen_server` instance:
+To instrument an Erlang or Elixir program with DDMon monitors, you'll need to follow these instructions, which depend on the language used to write each `gen_server` instance:

-- In the case of Elixir files,  it suffices to add the following line at the top of the file, immediately after `use GenServer`:
+- In the case `gen_server`s implemented in Elixir,  it suffices to add the following line at the top of the file, immediately after `use GenServer`:

   ```elixir
   alias :ddmon, as: GenServer
   ```

-- In the case of Erlang files, DDMon is instrumented by replacing all references to the `gen_server` module with `ddmon`.
+- In the case of `gen_server`s written in Erlang, you will need to find-and-replace all references to the `gen_server` module with `ddmon`.
 (This is necessary because Erlang lacks the `alias` directive provided by Elixir.)

+### Example: monitoring a microchip factory application

-We provide an example of how DDMon is applied to a simple distributed system.
-We included it not just for its sole evaluation, but also as a simple reference for custom experiments, which we encourage to try.
+We now present an example showing how DDMon can monitor a distributed application.
+This simple example serves as a starting point for further experiments, which we encourage to try.

-The example is an Elixir application in the `example-system` directory (see its [README](example-system/README.md)).
-The application implements a simple distributed system where Producers construct values ("microchips") and ask Inspectors to "validate" their produce before it is returned to the caller.
-Producers may call other Producers in order to construct return values to received calls.
+The example is an Elixir application available the `example-system` directory (see its [README](example-system/README.md)).
+The application implements a simple distributed system where Producers are requested to construct and return objects representing microchips; before responding to such requests, each Producer asks an Inspector to validate the microchip.
+Notably, Producers may call other Producers in order to construct and return a requested microchip;

-We implement two example interactions with this application.
+moreover, when a Producer asks an Inspector to validate a microchip, the Inspector invokes a Producer to perform the validation.

+We implement two variations of this example: a small version (with just 2 producers and inspectors) and a larger version (with a much larger number of producers).

-### Small case
+### Small version

-This case includes two Producers (tagged 1 and 2) and two Inspectors (tagged 1 and 2 as well).
-Inspectors 1 and 2 validate values produced by Producers 1 and 2 respectively by comparing them to metadata provided by Producers 2 and 1 respectively (note that the id numbers are flipped).
+This case includes two Producers (with ids 1 and 2) and two Inspectors (with ids 1 and 2 as well).
+Inspectors 1 and 2 validate values produced by Producers 1 and 2 respectively by comparing them to metadata provided by Producers 2 and 1 respectively (note that the numerical ids are flipped).

-There are two scenarios which may nondeterministically occur when the example application runs, depending on how the calls and responses between `gen_servers` are scheduled: the run may complete successfully, or it may deadlock.
+There are two scenarios which may nondeterministically occur when this small example application runs, depending on how the calls and responses between `gen_servers` are scheduled: the run may complete successfully, or it may deadlock.

 - **Execution without deadlock:**